ldenisey/idea-openscad/README.md

 ## Context menu

-Right clicking on a scad file will give you access to two context menu actions :
+Right-clicking on a scad file will give you access to two context menu actions :

-* *Render* : To open an OpenSCAD instance for the given file.
+* *Open in OpenSCAD* : To open an OpenSCAD instance for the given file.
 * *Export as...* : To export your model in various format using OpenSCAD command line.

 ## Issues and requests